blackfennec-org/blackfennec/docs/source/domain_model/extensions/action_extension.rst

     @enduml

 Actions must be registered for their target types so that the active :doc:`presenter_extension` can display them.
-Iff the user clicks on the associated UI element the action is called with the context of its sender.
+If the user clicks on the associated UI element the action is called with the context of its sender.
 The context includes a reference to the object on which the action has been called on.
 This allows the action to manipulate data or depend its control flow based on the context.